Marufhossain07/fit-sync-client/README.md

 9. **Notifications and Alerts:**
    - Real-time notifications for important events and updates.
+   - Customizable alert settings for users and admins.

+10. **API Integration:**
+    - Secure API endpoints for accessing and managing data.
+    - Comprehensive documentation for API usage and integration.

 ## To Run This Project Locally,follow these steps

 ```sh
 git clone [use my code link]